QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 ## File Structure:
 `/languages` (inside of sd card, containing all Language files, You need to find the Language files yourself.
-Putting them here in the repository would get me into legal trouble.) en.json de.json
+Putting them here in the repository would get me into legal trouble.
+You need to create them yourself) en.json de.json
-  .....
+`/DESIGNS` (inside of the sd card, containing the `/CSS`, `/JSS`, and `/FONTS` folders.
+You need to create them yourself) .....

 ## 🗂️ Planned File Structure